madjaqk/cyoa/README.md

 **You head to the commissary to wait for Vinnie to wake up.
 You're not alone--Rocksteady is also here, watching over a woman.
 "Her name's Candace," she says, but doesn't offer any more details.
 You understand and don't press the issue.**

-**Minutes turn to hours, and eventually drift into awkward, uncomfortable sleep in one of the commissary chairs.
+**Minutes turn to hours, and eventually you drift into awkward, uncomfortable sleep in one of the commissary chairs.
 You're not sure how long you've been out when you're roused by the sounds of someone moaning.
 It's not Vinnie, and a quick glance to Rocksteady reveals it's not Candace.
 You then see that it's coming from a Walanese person roughly between you two, who's sat up but is now cradling their head in their hands.
 "Shab-Tinbad, are you OK?"
 Rocksteady asks.**

 **Shab-Tinbad stops moaning and looks over at her.
 "Rocksteady?
 But--what happened to the light?
 Where's the light?!"
 As they cry out louder, you hear noise of movement; several of the sleepers--including Candace but not yet Vinnie--have been woken by this noise, and one by one their voices join the rhythmic chant.
 "The light!
 The light!"**